wangzhou/uadk/Thoughts_on_Nov05.md

 It's used to destroy the qfile region by unmap().
 It seems that we can use munmap() directly.

+### 3.3 SVA Scenario

+In the SVA scenario, IOVA is used in DMA transaction.
+DMA observes continuous memory because of IOVA, and it's unnecessary to reserve any memory in kernel.
+So user process could allocate or get memory from anywhere.

+The addressing interfaces in Share Domain scenario are in below.

+***int wd_request_queue(struct wd_queue \*q);***

+***void wd_release_queue(struct wd_queue \*q);***

+When a process wants to communicate with hardware device, it needs to get a new by *wd_request_queue()*.
+The process could get memory by allocation (malloc) or any existed memory.
+If the process wants to use multiple small memory blocks, it just need to get multiple memory.
+SMM is unnecessary.
+And the process doesn't need to map the allocated memory to any qfile region of queue.

+When a process wants to access the same memory by multiple queues, it could rely on the POSIX shared memory API.

+### 3.4 Share Domain Scenario

+#### 3.4.1 Share Domain Interfaces

+In the Share Domain scenario, IOMMU is enabled but PASID isn't supported by device.
+So all DMA transactions are limited in the same IOMMU domain.
+The memory for DMA transaction is allocated in kernel space.
+And IOVA is used in DMA transaction.

+The addressing interfaces in Share Domain scenario are in below.

+***int wd_request_queue(struct wd_queue \*q);***

+***void wd_release_queue(struct wd_queue \*q);***

+***void \*wd_reserve_mem(struct wd_queue \*q, size_t size);***

+***int wd_share_reserved_memory(struct wd_queue \*q, struct wd_queue \*target_q);***

+When a process wants to communicate with hardware device, it needs to call *wd_request_queue()* and *wd_reserve_mem()* in turn to get a chunk of memory.
+If a process wants to use multiple small memory blocks, it just need to get multiple memory by SMM.

+Multiple devices could share same memory region in one process.
+Then the same memory region needs to be shared between multiple devices.
+Since there's only one IOMMU domain and one process in this scenario, different devices could understand the same memory region.
+In order to manage the refcount, *wd_share_reserved_memory()* is necessary when Queue B needs to accesses the memory of Queue A.

+#### 3.4.2 Questions on Share Domain Scenario

+IOMMU could bring lots of benefits.
+One of the benefit is resolving the memory fragement issue.
+IOMMU could map discrete memory pages into one continuous address, IPA.
+But it current design, memory is still allocated in kernel space by *alloc_pages()*.
+System may fail to allocate memory by *alloc_pages()* because of memory fragement.

+Maybe we can change to allocate memory in user space instead.
+Then pin the memory and make IOMMU do the mapping.
+If so, we need to discard *wd_reserve_mem()* in this scenario.

+#### 3.4.3 Limitations on Share Domain Scenario

+All DMA transitions are limited in one IOMMU domain.

-### 3.3 NOIOMMU Scenario
+### 3.5 NOIOMMU Scenario

-#### 3.3.1 NOIOMMU Interfaces
+#### 3.5.1 NOIOMMU Interfaces

 In the NOIOMMU scenario, physical address is used in DMA transaction.
 Since scatter/gather mode isn't enabled, DMA needs continuous memory.
-Kernel has to reserve a chunk of continuous memory.
+Now *alloc_pages()* is used to allocate continuous address.
 When user process needs physical memory, it has to allocate memory from the reserved memory region.
 When user wants to integrate warpdrive into some libraries, user has to do an extra memory copy to make DMA working if memory isn't allocated from the reserved memory region.

 The addressing interfaces in NOIOMMU scenario are in below.

 ***int wd_request_queue(struct wd_queue \*q);***